ameer017/Safelock/milestone.md

-# 🛡️ SafeLock Project Milestones
+# 🛡️ Cartridge Project Milestones

 ## 📛 Project Name
-**SafeLock** — A decentralized contingency platform for savings, transfers, and swaps with time-locked discipline.
+**Cartridge** — A decentralized contingency platform for savings, transfers, and swaps with time-locked discipline.

 ## 📝 Description
-SafeLock is a Web3-native savings and contingency platform where users can:
+Cartridge is a Web3-native savings and contingency platform where users can:
 - Save money with time-locked smart contracts
 - Send/receive funds instantly via human-readable addresses
 - Face penalties for early withdrawals to encourage financial discipline